rya-sge/access-denied/_posts/2024-03-13-EIP-6780-selfdestruct.md

 But this function is public and can also be called directly on the implementation contract if the proper mechanism to avoid this is not put in place.
 Therefore, an attacker can use this function to take over the contract and if a function contains `selfdestruct` , the attacker can call this function and destroy the implementation contract.

-The effect will be different if it is a transparent proxy or a.
+The effect will be different if it is a transparent proxy or an UUPS proxy.

 With a transparent proxy, you still have the possibility to upgrade the proxy to a new implementation, but with an UUPS proxy, the logic to upgrade the contract is inside the implementation contract and the proxy can not be upgraded if the implementation contract is destroyed.